michael-suh/Final-Project/README.md

-# Unload: Sell Used Items
+# Unload: Sell or Buy Used Items

 A full stack web application for people who want to sell or buy used items.